OneSignal/cli/README.md

 It does not yet add OneSignal initialization code in AppDelegate with your App ID.

 Options:
-* type - OSX or Android.
+* type - iOS or Android.
 Type of SDK to install.
 Required.
 * target - name of the App target to install in.
-Defaults to the entrypoint name.
-OSX only.
+Defaults to the entrypoint name. iOS only.

 Arguments:
 * Path - path to the project directory
-* Entrypoint - Name of the target XCProject (osx) or appclassfile (Android)
+* Entrypoint - Name of the target XCProject (iOS) or appclassfile (Android)
-* LANG - programming language to use for osx (objc, swift) or Android (java, kotlin)
+* LANG - programming language to use for ios (objc, swift) or Android (java, kotlin)
 * APPID - Optional.
 OneSignal App ID.
-Not yet used for OSX installs.
+Not yet used for iOS installs.

 Example Usage
-`install-sdk --type osx ../MyAppDir MyApp objc`
+`install-sdk --type ios ../MyAppDir MyApp objc`